 Criteria for Course Inclusion

 We base our inclusion of courses in the certificate on the AASHE Stars program (PDF).
+AASHE defines sustainability in a pluralistic and inclusive way, encompassing human and ecological health, social justice, secure livelihoods, and a better world for all generations.
+Major sustainability challenges include (but are not limited to) climate change, global poverty and inequality, natural resource depletion, and environmental degradation.
 To be considered an Anchor for the certificate, the course should meet the requirements expressed in the A definition below (Foundational courses).
-Courses to be considered for the Spheres should meet either the requirements for B or C below.
+Courses to be considered for the Spheres should meet either the requirements for B or C below (additional description of the spheres is included below).
 As a baseline for the spheres, we would like to see at least 50% of the course directly focused on sustainability and clearly see sustainability in the description and course objectives.

-- Courses in which the primary and explicit focus is on the application of sustainability within a field.
+- Courses with a primary and explicit focus on the application of sustainability within a field (e.g., Architecture for Sustainability, Green Chemistry, Sustainable Agriculture, Sustainable Business).
 As sustainability is an interdisciplinary topic, such courses generally incorporate insights from multiple disciplines.
-Obvious examples include Sustainable Agriculture, Architecture for Sustainability, and Sustainable Business, however courses may also count if their course descriptions indicate a primary and explicit focus on sustainability within a field.

 Courses in the ecological sustainability sphere will build upon a baseline understanding of ecology and address issues concerning ecosystem services, environmental degradation, and climate change.
 Courses in this area must provide a basic understanding of ecological and environmental processes, including: